DJrizzley/literature/novels/moby_dick.md

 decanter.

-CHAPTER 102.
-A Bower in the Arsacides.
+# CHAPTER 102.
+A Bower in the Arsacides

 Hitherto, in descriptively treating of the Sperm Whale, I have chiefly dwelt upon the marvels of his outer aspect; or separately and in detail